OpenTOPAS/OpenTOPAS-RBE/README.md

 The simulations can be run with `"topas run.txt"` and analyzed with the provided python script.
-Before running `examples/run.txt` make sure that the directory `results/` exists in the `examples/` directory, otherwise, create it with
+Before running `examples/run.txt` make sure that the directory `results/` exists in the `examples/` directory, otherwise, create it with:

    cd OpenTOPAS-RBE/examples/
    mkdir results/